Mass Varying Neutrinos in Supernovae: Mass Varying Neutrino model

 \section{Mass Varying Neutrino model}

-We will adopt a phenomenological approach in modeling the MaVaN mechanism\footnote{In \cite{Franca:2009xp} it was proposed also a phenomenological construction of a MaVaN model, but the analysis was made in the cosmological context.}.
-We parameterize the effects of new physics directly in $\Delta m^2$, since we are interested in neutrinos oscillation and their implications on the oscillation probability and the r-process in the supernova.
-We present a model in which $\Delta m_{MaVaN}^2 \equiv \Delta \tilde{m}^2$ can increase or decrease as the neutrino propagates in the supernova medium, with the following parameterization:
+We adopt a phenomenological approach in modeling the MaVaN mechanism\footnote{In~ {\cite{Franca:2009xp}} it was proposed a phenomenological construction of a MaVaN model in the cosmological context.}.
+We will implement the MaVaN mechanism by changing the mass-squared difference in vacuum ($\Delta m^2_0$) to a mass-squared difference ($\Delta \tilde m^2$) that depends on the neutrino density ($n_\nu$) of the environment.
+In principle, we can also change the mixing angle, but we prefer to avoid this for simplicity.
+Also, the squared mass difference in MaVaN framework is the same for neutrinos and anti-neutrinos, $(\Delta \tilde{m}^2)_{\nu}~=~(\Delta \tilde{m}^2)_{\bar{\nu}}$.

-where $n_\nu$ is the neutrino density in the supernova environment, and the parameters $n_\nu^0$ and $\eta$ control the profile of neutrino mass dependence.